bondarukoleh/java_playground/info/basics.md

 A primitive byte: x = 7; The bits representing 7 are go into the variable. (actual value will be placed - 00000111).
 A reference type: Dog myDog = new Dog(); The bits representing a way to get to the Dog object go into the variable.

+final variable unlike const in js cannot be reassigned, even for a new object.

+A method uses parameters.
+A caller passes arguments.
+Argument - value.
+Parameter local variable with type and name.
+You can return anything that can be implicitly promoted as returned type.
+You must use an explicit cast when the declared type is smaller than what you're trying to return.